git-sudo-404/Database_Systems_CMU/Project 0/README.md

 #### Why is it called hyperLOGLOG ?

-- The maximum UserID that could be represented by a number is 2 power 64 (2^64).
+- The maximum UserID that could be represented by a number(long long - 64 , can be 128 as well u_int128) is 2 power 64 (2^64).
 - This maximum number could at max have a run of 64.
 - this can be represented by 7 bits.
 - (i.e) 2^64 users , a maximum of 64 runs possible , can be stored in 7 bits.